AndreiDavydov/crocodiles-clocks/README.md

   <img width="1000px" src="images4report/1_3_croc_bad.png">
 </p>

 In conclusion, there were too little images in the whole dataset to reach good AE performance.
-And in our case, bad AE would not lead to good reconstruction of some mixture in latent coordinates.If I had enough time, I would have made data augmentation to enhance the training capability, but I am not able to do it now, unfortunately.
+And in our case, bad AE would not lead to good reconstruction of some mixture in latent coordinates.
+If I had enough time, I would have made data augmentation to enhance the training capability, but I am not able to do it now, unfortunately.